ramesaliyev/hello-java/05 - general notes.md

 - use `==` to compare primitives and do an object reference check
 - use `.equals()` for string comparison and object content check
 ---
+- you can return null from a method which returns a reference type (aka object or non-primitive).
+---
 - here is a [list of keywords of java](https://www.wikiwand.com/en/List_of_Java_keywords)
 ---
 - all classes in java are automatically inherited from java supplied class `Object`